slu-soc5650/syllabus/docs/intro.md

 Since we are meeting virtually, you must have access to a computer that you have Administrator rights for so that you can install the software that is needed for the course.
 Spatial data files tend to be large, and this course will involve tens of gigabytes worth of data.
 You'll need at least 20GB free on your computer for this course. **If you do not have a computer, or do not have reliable home internet, please let Chris know as soon as possible.**

 ## Services
-Over the course of the semester, we'll use two web-based services.
+Over the course of the semester, we'll use a number of web-based services.
 Each of these will require you to create an account with a username and password.
 GitHub will require you to enable [two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) as well.
 I strongly recommend using a [password manager](https://lifehacker.com/5529133/five-best-password-managers).

-### Canvas
-<a href = "https://canvas.slu.edu" target = "_blank">**Canvas**</a> will be used for a few different tasks, including for sending out announcements, a class message board for questions, and for sharing grades with you all.

 ### Zoom
 We may use <a href = "https://zoom.us" target = "_blank">**Zoom**</a> for some course meetings this semester.
 You must use Zoom with your SLU account (as opposed to a personal account you may have), and can access Zoom via mySLU.
 Meeting information is available on Canvas, as are tips for using Zoom successfully.